-Damages for wrongful death require the plaintiff prove expected lifespan of the deceased, future earnings, estimated cost to maintain the decedent, and any amount that would have been given to his or her beneficiaries.
+Damages for wrongful death require the plaintiff to prove expected lifespan of the deceased, future earnings, estimated cost to maintain the decedent, and any amount that would have been given to his or her beneficiaries.
 Economists or actuaries tend to be used to analyze and calculate any damages.

-Planning for a Funeral After a Wrongful Death
+Planning For a Funeral After a Wrongful Death

-Handling the logistics of a funeral and burial (or cremation) can be emotionally and logistically challenging experience, no matter the circumstance.
+Handling the logistics of a funeral and burial (or cremation) can be an emotionally and logistically challenging experience, no matter the circumstance.
 When the family believes that an individual or organization caused the death, the process can become even more fraught and confusing.

 The Logistics of Planning

 Work with loved ones and friends to coordinate the funeral and burial planning.
 First, identify a locally convenient funeral home that shares the family’s values and that has a strong reputation.
 Ask for help to transport the body of the loved one to the funeral home, and then coordinate to develop plans for the funeral service.
 The funeral director should help the family identify where and how to obtain flowers, a casket and other necessities.
 In addition, the family will need to coordinate cemetery planning at this stage.
 The funeral director and representative of the cemetery can work with the family to accommodate requests, find a burial spot and organize the process.
-In addition, the family will have to handle critical money related, insurance and legal matters, including locating the last will and testament, handling the probate process, publishing death notices, and filing for insurance and other benefits, including wrongful death claims.
+In addition, the family will have to handle critical money-related, insurance and legal matters, including locating the last will and testament, handling the probate process, publishing death notices, and filing for insurance and other benefits, including wrongful death claims.
 The family may also need to round up participants to prepare eulogies and serve as pallbearers.

 Solicit friends and loved ones to help with the funeral and burial as well as with other critical logistics.
-For instance, if the decedent lived alone, the family will need to need to shut off the electricity and cable, collect mail, prevent looting, care for any pets at the home, etc. Work with this support team to develop a checklist and action plan, and be sure to document all of the costs and expenses, so that the liable party in your wrongful death claim can pay an appropriate reimbursement.
+For instance, if the decedent lived alone, the family would need to shut off the electricity and cable, collect mail, prevent looting, care for any pets at the home, etc. Work with this support team to develop a checklist and action plan, and be sure to document all of the costs and expenses, so that the liable party in your wrongful death claim can pay an appropriate reimbursement.

-Finally, family members can seek what are known punitive damages, which the court awards in cases in which a person or company behaved in a grossly reckless, careless or negligent fashion.
-If you would like more information about wrongful deaths in Philadelphia, please contact a Philadelphia wrongful death attorney online or call us at 1 800 7 LEGAL 7 for a Free Case Evaluation.
+Finally, family members can seek what are known as punitive damages, which the court awards in cases in which a person or company behaved in a grossly reckless, careless or negligent manner.
+If you would like more information about wrongful deaths in Philadelphia, please contact a Philadelphia wrongful death lawyer online or call us at (215) 569-0200 for a free case evaluation.